-- 8.4.1 The Proposed Development is located to the immediate north of the existing Tynagh Power Station, 1.8km to the north-west of Tynagh and 11.5km to the east of Lough Rea.
+- 8.4.1 The Proposed Development is located within and to the immediate north of the existing Tynagh Power Station, 1.8km to the north-west of Tynagh and 11.5km to the east of Lough Rea.
 It incorporates a Brownfield site which formerly formed part of the Tynagh Mines complex.
 The mines operated from the 1960s to the early 1980s providing an important source of lead and zinc extracted using opencast and underground methods.
 The site was partially restored with some rehabilitation undertaken after this.
 Refer to EIAR Chapter 4: Existing Site and Conditions for a full description of the Site. - 8.4.2 In 2003, permission was granted for a Combined Cycle Gas Turbine (CCGT) power station to be constructed on the western portion of the former mine site at a location west of the tailing pond and north of the mine lagoon.
 A high pressure buried gas pipeline

-- supplying fuel to the power station was constructed in 2004, as was a 220kV overhead line connecting the site to the National Grid at Oldstreet which is 8km to the south-east. - 8.4.3 An application, Submitted Development Ref: 21/2192, submitted to Galway County Council in November 2021 proposed a OCGT plant on the western portion of the existing Tynagh Power Station Site and planned to demolish the existing Power Station site workshop, administration building and car park and relocate these items to the lands adjoining and to the immediate north of the power station facility.
-The Proposed Development, Tynagh North is a separate development (the subject of this EIAR), is for development of a OCGT facility on lands immediately to the north of the existing Tynagh Power Station Site (Photographs 8.1-8.3).
-These lands have been disturbed being previously the location of temporary worker's accommodation.
-The concrete bases for these temporary accommodations are still present.
-Subject to planning approval, the Applicant would intend to develop both the Submitted Development Ref: 21/2192 and Tynagh North. - 8.4.4 The Tynagh North Proposed Development will be located to the north of the existing Tynagh Power Station site, in a brownfield area.
+- supplying fuel to the power station was constructed in 2004, as was a 220kV overhead line connecting the site to the National Grid at Oldstreet which is 8km to the south-east. - 8.4.3 An application, Approved Development Ref: 21/2192, submitted to Galway County Council in November 2021 proposed a OCGT plant on the western portion of the existing Tynagh Power Station Site.
+While planning approval has been obtained for the Approved Development Ref: 21/2192, the Applicant is unable to implement it (i.e. will not build/operate the approved plant) for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future. - 8.4.4 The Tynagh North Proposed Development will be located within and to the north of the existing Tynagh Power Station site, in a brownfield area.